fadigatardzenyuy/Health_Connect/README.md

    - Navigate to the project settings.
    - Add the environment variables (`VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`).

----

-## Custom Domain

-To use a custom domain with your Vercel deployment:

-1. **Add a Custom Domain**:

-   - Go to your Vercel dashboard.
-   - Navigate to the project settings.
-   - Add your custom domain under the "Domains" section.

-2. **Update DNS Records**:
-   - Update your DNS records to point to Vercel's servers (instructions provided in the Vercel dashboard).

----

 ## Contributing

 We welcome contributions!
 Please follow these steps to contribute: